pboechat/SAT.js/README.md

     ]);
     var polyB = new SAT.Shape(verticesB, edgesB, facesB);

-Faces must reference vertices in counter-clockwise order.
+Your faces *must* reference your vertices in *counter-clockwise* order.

 #### Collision Checking